 While they said hello to new buildings in New York and Chicago, on Dec.
 15, 1979, fans in Detroit said goodbye to the Olympia Stadium.
-The Red Wings drew to a 4-4 tie with the Quebec Nordiques in their final game at the arena the called home since 1927 before they were even known as the Red Wings.
-Detroit rallied from three goals to earn a point with defenseman Greg Joly tying the game, at the 18:35 mark of the third period, the last goal scored in the historic building.
+The Red Wings skated to a 4-4 tie with the Quebec Nordiques in their final game at the arena they called home since 1927, before they were even known as the Red Wings.
+Detroit rallied from three goals to earn a point, with defenseman Greg Joly tying the game, at the 18:35 mark of the third period, the last goal scored in the historic building.

 On Dec.
 15, 1992, the state of Texas hosted an NHL game for the very first time.
 The New York Islanders and St. Louis Blues played a neutral-site game at the Reunion Arena in Dallas.
 Derek King scored in overtime to give the Islanders a 4-3 win.
-The following season, the Minnesota North Stars relocated to Dallas and called the Reunion Arena home.
+The Minnesota North Stars relocated to Dallas the following season and called the Reunion Arena home.

 One year later, on Dec.
 15, 1968, Dick Sarrazin scored twice as the Philadelphia Flyers ended their team-record 11-game winless streak (0-9-2) with a 3-1 win over the Rangers.
 This was the Flyers’ first-ever victory in New York.
 Sarrazin scored only 20 career goals in 100 NHL games.

-The Winnipeg Jets hosted the Canadiens for the first time, on Dec.
+The Winnipeg Jets hosted the Canadiens for the first time on Dec.
 15, 1979, on “Tuxedo Night.”
-Over 1,000 fans and even the Zamboni driver wore a tux for the big game that was broadcasted on Hockey Night in Canada.
+Over 1,000 fans and even the Zamboni driver wore a tux for the big game broadcasted on Hockey Night in Canada.

 High Fives All Around